 It seems to be a trend that’s growing: small business owners are getting distracted by too many ideas or the latest fad, going off in a million directions and never completing anything.
-(Employees suffer from this, too!)

 We think of a new idea, we hear of a great new gadget or marketing technique, and ZOOM, we’re off!
 There’s great energy and excitement in starting something new.
+It’s fun to explore new ideas.
+It’s also a great way to procrastinate when you’re avoiding working on an important project or making a big decision.

-Of course what happens is that that everything always gets started, but nothing ever gets finished.
 In addition, countless hours and dollars are wasted in pursuit of the new, shiny object without having thought through whether this new item, technique, service or product is “right” for your business.
 Countless people have started blogs and abandoned them within a year (or less!) because they got tired of writing posts — or worse, no one was reading the posts.
+Business owners start podcasts, video channels, and new marketing techniques, then abandon them when they realize it’s taking time and resources away from what’s most important.

 Tips for Choosing a Focus

 I know it’s hard not to get excited about every new idea that comes past you.
-Some of them are very, very cool.
+Some of them are very, very tempting and cool.
 But you are running a business and you must stop and ask yourself:

-- Is this right for my business/career?
+- Is this right for my business?

 - Do I have too many open projects sitting on my desk that need to be finished before I begin something new?

 There’s nothing wrong with loving innovation and reinvention.
-Just make sure you don’t lose focus on what’s most important for you, your business and your customers.
+Just make sure you don’t lose focus on what’s most important for you, your business, and your customers.

 Oh boy do I suffer from SOS.
 I have projects galore, but my problem is, I don’t know which one will make enough money to sustain it.